Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company hosts a web portal on Amazon EC2 instances.
 The web portal uses an Elastic Load Balancer (ELB) and Amazon Route 53 for its public DNS service.
 The ELB and the EC2 instances are deployed by way of a single AWS CloudFormation stack in the `us-east-1` Region.
 The web portal must be highly available across multiple Regions.
 Which configuration will meet these requirements?

 - [ ] Deploy a copy of the stack in the `us-west-2` Region.
 Create a single start of authority (SOA) record in Route 53 that includes the IP address from each ELB.
-Configure the SOA record with health checks.
+Configure the SO`A` record with health checks.
 Use the ELB in `us-east-1` as the primary record and the ELB in `us-west-2` as the secondary record.
 - [x] Deploy a copy of the stack in the `us-west-2` Region.
-Create an additional A record in Route 53 that includes the ELB in `us-west-2` as an alias target.
+Create an additional `A` record in Route 53 that includes the ELB in `us-west-2` as an alias target.
 Configure the A records with a failover routing policy and health checks.
 Use the ELB in `us-east-1` as the primary record and the ELB in `us-west-2` as the secondary record.
 - [ ] Deploy a new group of EC2 instances in the `us-west-2` Region.
 Associate the new EC2 instances with the existing ELB, and configure load balancer health checks on all EC2 instances.
 Configure the ELB to update Route 53 when EC2 instances in `us-west-2` fail health checks.
 - [ ] Deploy a new group of EC2 instances in the `us-west-2` Region.
 Configure EC2 health checks on all EC2 instances in each Region.
 Configure a peering connection between the VPCs.
 Use the VPC in `us-east-1` as the primary record and the VPC in `us-west-2` as the secondary record.